William Cowper: Early life

+Career

 After education at Westminster School, Cowper was articled to Mr Chapman, solicitor, of Ely Place, Holborn, to be trained for a career in law.
 During this time, he spent his leisure at the home of his uncle Bob Cowper, where he fell in love with his cousin Theodora, whom he wished to marry.
-But as James Croft, who in 1825 first published the poems Cowper addressed to Theodora, wrote, "her father, from an idea that the union of persons so nearly related was improper, refused to accede to the wishes of his daughter and nephew."
+But as James Croft, who in 1825 first published the poems Cowper addressed to Theodora, wrote, "her father, from an idea that the union of persons so nearly related was improper, refused to accede to the wishes of his daughter and nephew".
 This refusal left Cowper distraught.
 He had his first severe attack of depression/mental illness, referred to at the time as melancholy.

-In 1763 he was offered a Clerkship of Journals in the House of Lords, but broke under the strain of the approaching examination; he experienced a worse period of depression and insanity.
-At this time he tried three times to commit suicide and was sent to Nathaniel Cotton's asylum at St. Albans for recovery.
-His poem beginning "Hatred and vengeance, my eternal portions" (sometimes referred to as "Sapphics") was written in the aftermath of his suicide attempt.
+In 1763, he was offered a Clerkship of Journals in the House of Lords, but broke under the strain of the approaching examination; he experienced a worse period of depression and insanity.
+At this time he tried three times to commit suicide and was sent to Nathaniel Cotton's asylum at St Albans for recovery.
+His poem beginning "Hatred and vengeance, my eternal portion" (sometimes referred to as "Sapphics") was written in the aftermath of his suicide attempt.

 After recovering, he settled at Huntingdon with a retired clergyman named Morley Unwin and his wife Mary.
 Cowper grew to be on such good terms with the Unwin family that he went to live in their house, and moved with them to Olney.
-There he met curate John Newton, a former captain of slave ships who had devoted his life to the gospel.
+There he met curate John Newton, a former captain of slave ships who had devoted his life to the Christian gospel.
 Not long afterwards, Morley Unwin was killed in a fall from his horse; Cowper continued to live in the Unwin home and became greatly attached to the widow Mary Unwin.